Jrayp/Moku/README.md

 ![](doc/after.PNG)

-Thats it.
-Much more can be done, but this guide should be enough to at least get an idea of how Moku autotiling works, and should be sufficient for the vast majority of use cases.
+That's it.
+Much more can be done, but this guide should be enough to at least get an idea of how Moku auto-tiling works, and should be sufficient for the vast majority of use cases.
 Refer to the demo project for advanced functionality.
 Following is the complete example code:

 ```lua
 local moku = require "moku/moku"